-The Project on Medicine and the Holocaust is a joint project of the Elie Wiesel Center for Jewish Studies and the Department of Health Law, Bioethics & Human Rights of the Boston University schools of Public Health and Medicine.
+The Project on Medicine and the Holocaust is a joint project of the Elie Wiesel Center for Jewish Studies and the Department of Health Law, Ethics & Human Rights of the Boston University schools of Public Health and Medicine.
 The internationally renowned project was established in 1996 on the 50th anniversary of the Nuremberg Doctor’s Trial.
-The project, directed by Professor Michael Grodin, involves teaching, research, service, and advocacy focusing on contemporary and historical issues arising from the role of medicine in the Holocaust.
+The project, directed by Professor Michael Grodin, involves teaching, research, service, and advocacy focusing on contemporary and historical issues arising from the role of medicine during the Holocaust.
 The project offers opportunities for involvement by Boston University students and faculty as well as visiting scholars.
 Among many topics of study, researchers at the project have examined the care of survivors and their families, the Nazi doctors, eugenics, euthanasia, Rabbinic responsa, Jewish physicians in the ghettos and camps, the Nuremberg trials, and contemporary medical ethics.

 To access the project on Recommendations for the Discovery of Jewish Remains, please click here.